 Researchers who study play tells us that creative and open-ended play allows children the freedom to express their imaginations in a way that teaches the brain to be flexible.
-As a teacher and mother, I’ve seen how fantasy play and imaginative role-playing are well established precursors to divergent and original problem solving later in life; skills that are well recognized in highly effective students!)
+As a teacher and mother, I’ve seen how fantasy play and imaginative role-playing are precursors to divergent and original problem solving (which also happen to be skills that are well recognized in highly effective students!)
 If you listen in on the fantasy play of children, you’ll hear how they work out the stress and frustration of their day through this type of play.
-Experts tell us this type of play also provides opportunities to practice communicating in challenging relationships from the adult world around them.
-An emerging understanding of conscience develops through dress up play, and studies have shown that children who engage in role play end up learning empathy (because they can literally imagine what it might be like to walk in someone else’s shoes).
+Experts tell us this type of play also provides opportunities to practice communicating in challenging relationships.
+I’ve also seen how an emerging understanding of conscience develops through dress up play, and studies have shown that children who engage in role play end up learning empathy (because they can literally imagine what it might be like to walk in someone else’s shoes).

 As for keeping it all organized?
-Soft sided bins make for quick access and easy clean up of accessories and costume bits and pieces.
+Soft sided bins make for quick access and easy clean up of accessories and costume bits and pieces with small children.
 As you find fun items that could be used for dress up you can easily add to the pile without having to haul the “Halloween box” down from the attic.
-Keep the costumes handy, buy second hand throughout the year and ask for hand me downs from friends and family.
+Keep the costumes handy, buy second hand throughout the year, and ask for hand me downs from friends and family.
 When it’s time for clean up, just toss it all in the bin.
 Older children may benefit from a trunk or designated drawers in their closet that are devoted to costume storage to keep those accessories close by for theme days, like crazy hat day, at school.

 Don’t forget to check out my Pinterest page on Halloween ideas for imaginative and creative play: